Recommendations for Conducting Online Exams

 CREATING YOUR EXAM:

 2. A password will be created for the exam that will be given to the students on exam day.
-This helps ensure that only students who come to exam room can take the exam.
+This helps ensure that only students who come to the exam room can take the exam.

 1. Inform the students of the online exam in advance, and ask them to be sure their tablets can connect to the Internet and know their account information for Canvas (using K-State wireless).
-All windows updates should be done prior to the day of the exam.
+All Windows updates should be done prior to the day of the exam.
 The students should reboot their computer when they arrive at the college prior to taking their exam.

 2. If the exam will be in the laboratory, students will need to plug their tablets into their desk’s Ethernet connection rather than use the wireless network.
 Encourage them to make sure their desk’s Ethernet connection is functional before exam day, and remind them to see the CaTS support team in Trotter room 4 if they have any difficulties.

 3. Gina will have spare laptops available for checkout the day before.
 If there are issues during the exam she can be contacted by phone (text) at 785-410-2841.